felixojiambo/dromed/README.md

     mvn test
     ```

-# Integration tests to be implemented later
+2. Integration tests to be implemented later.
 Run integration tests using Maven's verify phase.
-This command compiles the project's source code, runs any tests, and then packages the compiled code into a JAR file (if it hasn't been packaged already).
+This command will compile the project's source code, runs any tests, and then packages the compiled code into a JAR file (if it hasn't been packaged already).
   ```sh
 mvn verify
  ```

 ## REST API Endpoints